shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 Consider then doing an M.Tech/M.S. at any of (and only) the top universities in India by writing and excelling at [GATE](https://en.wikipedia.org/wiki/Graduate_Aptitude_Test_in_Engineering), or alternatively, work at a cutting edge research lab.
 Finding such labs are hard, since they generally require advanced degrees to get in in the first place (see the [Resources](#resources) section for a few that I know of).
 Hence, your best bet is to do a solid masters degree where you will be exposed to advanced coursework, and state of the art research.

 In this process, figure out what problems in a particular research area really bother you which you see yourself solving, and then consider who are the best researchers in the world who might support you to solve that problem.
-You should then apply to them/their university, and pursue a Ph.D. with them.
+You should then consider applying to them/their university and doing your Ph.D. with them.

 **Details.** These [[slides]](https://docs.google.com/presentation/d/1w2unrVI_uW_LOloJUhFpOlyxzC8nCfpicuaEPK3da6E/edit?usp=sharing) provide more details.
 Also see the [FAQs](#faq) where I've responded to similar queries.